MBissett29/rock-paper-scissors-lizard-spock/README.md

 There is also a rough draft about the user stories to help with building the game, about what the user might want to do whilst interacting with the game.

 Here shows a screen shot of text boxes explaining how the game is divided into seperate divs and links to websites with a colour pallete and rules to the game.

+## Features

+__Main Title__

+* At the top of the page you can find the main title, which explains to the player what the mini game is called.

+__Player Choice Area__

+* This section is for the player to select which option they would like to use to verse the computer.

+__Results Area__

+* The section shows the outcome of the match, from players choice to the left and computers choice to the right.

+__Scoring Area__

+* This section shows how many points the player has and also how many points the computer has.

+__Reset Button__

+* This is a button to allow the player to reset the game so that the scores will show 0.